Samsung Galaxy Watch Active2 face delay in ECG & Fall Detection Features

 Basically, Samsung need to get approval from FDA to launch their watch with these two features.
 They will get the approval only after FDA’s clearance for these two feature of Galaxy Active 2 smart watch.
 According to SamMobile’s report, Samsung is set to launch both of these features in US market from February 2020.
 This gives a clue that FDA approval is getting closer.

 Samsung Galaxy Watch Active 2 with ECG App, Afib Notifications & Fall Detections are capable to even saving human life.
-Once they get approval for launch of these features, then Active2 will be able to take ECG and give notifications when an atrial fibrillation in detected.
+Once they get approval for the launch of these features, then Active2 will be able to take ECG and give notifications when an atrial fibrillation in detected.
 It will give alerts when it senses an irregular heartbeat that can cause heart related complications.
 Similarly, Fall Detection feature, starting from Q1 of 2020, is also very useful feature for its users.

 Stay Tuned to TechDetects for more interesting updates related to SmartWatches, Smart Phones and Laptops.